RosettaCommons/documentation/Metals.md

 ## Does this work for noncanonical amino acid residues, too?

 Absolutely.
-The noncanonical amino acid bipyridyl-alanine (BPY) has been added to the database, and can serve as a demonstration case.
+The noncanonical amino acid (2,2'-bipyridin-5yl)alanine (BPY) has been added to the database, and can serve as a demonstration case.

 ## Is there a good way to confirm that Rosetta is setting the atomic connectivity properly?